 What to Expect

 At Dallas Laser Dentistry, patients have the option of getting a local anesthetic to numb the area being treated or one of our sedation dentistry techniques.
-Once the patient is comfortable, Dr. Swift or Dr. Myers will remove the decayed area of the tooth.
+Once the patient is comfortable, Dr. Swift or Dr. Alana Reifer will remove the decayed area of the tooth.
 Once the decay has been fully eliminated, the cavity will be cleaned to remove bacteria and any debris.
 The resin composite will then be applied to the cavity in layers, using a special light to harden one layer before the next is added.
 Once the cavity is filled, the dentist will remove any excess resin and polish the tooth for a smooth, natural-looking finish.

 Plan Your Procedure